Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Methods

 The changes obtained from all reformulations of all fragments are collected in a single repository in order to be applied to the input text.
 Then, text \textit{variants} are created by starting from the original text and gradually adding changes that modify it.
 Each created variant is sent as a query to the victim classifier and if it results in a modified response, it is returned as a successful AE.

+In the example cited previously (\textit{The recent rise of food prices is resulting in widespread discontent.}), the algorithm can check the victim's response to variants that include just one of the changes, e.g. \textit{The recent \textbf{surge in} food prices is resulting in widespread discontent.} or \textit{The recent rise of food prices \textbf{has caused} widespread discontent.} Then, variants combining two changes are possible, e.g. \textit{The recent \textbf{surge in} food prices is resulting in widespread \textbf{unease}.}, with three changes, etc.

-However, given the limitation of queries (see section \ref{sec:evaluation}), it is impossible to test all combinations to find the ones that change the victim's decision.
+However, given the limitation of queries (see Section \ref{sec:evaluation}) and the number of possible changes in longer text examples, it is impossible to test all combinations to find the ones that change the victim's decision.
 Inspired by one of the solutions at the InCrediblAE shared task \citep{clef-checkthat:2024:texttrojaners}, we apply beam search \citep{Lowerre1976}.
-This means that we record the quality of each variant (i.e. the reduction of the probability of the original class according to victim classifier) and at any stage only $k$ variants with the highest value are kept for applying further changes.
-The $k$ is set to 5 to reduce the size of search scope.
+This means that we record the \textit{value} of each variant (i.e. the reduction of the probability of the original class according to victim classifier) and at any stage only $k$ variants with the highest value are kept for applying further changes.
+The $k$ is set to 5 to reduce the size of search scope\footnote{This beam size corresponds to the typical number of atomic changes obtained from a single rephrasing, observed in the preliminary experiments.
+Thus, if only one useful rephrasing is generated, all of its changes can be explored.}.

-A change is only applicable to a variant if the section of the text it modifies has not been modified yet (by itself or another overlapping change).
-If at some point we run out of available changes, a new batch of reformulations is generated by taking the best variant so far as the starting point and continuing as before.
+A change is only applicable to a variant if the part of the text it modifies has not been modified yet (by itself or another overlapping change).
+If at some point we run out of available changes, a new batch of reformulations is generated by the LLM from the variant of highest value so far.